efoster9/interactive-web/unit-2-intro-to-dom-manipulation-basics/U2LA2.2/U2LA2.2.md

     clearButton.addEventListener("keydown", checkKey)
     ```

-### Exploration Activity (\~10 minutes)
+### Exploration Writing Activity (\~10 minutes)

-- Go to some of your favorite websites and navigate them with a screen reader
+- Go to 1 or 2 of your favorite websites and try to navigate them with a screen reader
+- Find 3 things that are clear and work well when using the screen reader.
+Copy the link and describe how what they are and how they made the website accessible.
-- Find 3 things that don't look right, copy the link and describe how they're inaccessible.
+- Find 3 things that don't feel right making the website feel hard to navigate through.
+Copy the link and describe what happened and what made them hard to use.
-- How would you imagine those things being fixed?
+- Brainstorm with your partner how you might imagine fixing those inaccessible parts of the website

 ### Wrap Up (\~5 minutes)
-If you'd like time to collect their work, this would also be a good time.
+If you'd like time to collect their written work or code along, this would be a good time.
 If you are not using Repl.it Teams for Education, a great way to collect projects quickly is a Google Form where they submit any links as well as any reflection questions.

 Before students leave, ask them to select a question to answer on a post-it or other easily collectable paper: